 Finally, the interview process is not complete until there is clear assessment of the candidate’s competencies and a hiring recommendation from each interviewer.
 The hiring manager can then weigh the recommendations made by a team of four to five individuals who, ideally, represent the diversity your organization strives to achieve.

-The bottom line is that by having the right interview techniques in place, you can reduce unconscious bias from your hiring decisions and workplace, and build an even more successful company.
+The bottom line is that by having the right interview techniques in place, you can overcome unconscious bias in hiring decisions and the workplace, and build an even more successful company.